 Attention to Historical Accuracy

-Painstaking attention to detail and historical accuracy were employed when restoring the incline as the society worked with the Pittsburgh History & Landmarks Foundation to restore and rehabilitate the cars, equipment, and both stations to establish it both as a commuter facility and visitor attraction.
+Painstaking attention to detail and historical accuracy were employed when restoring the incline.
+The society worked with the Pittsburgh History & Landmarks Foundation to restore and rehabilitate the cars, equipment, and both stations to establish it both as a commuter facility and visitor attraction.
 As a result of their efforts, the Duquesne has been registered with the Pittsburgh History & Landmarks Foundation Historic Landmarks, the U.S. National Register of Historic Places in Pennsylvania, and The National Historical Mechanical & Engineering Landmark.

 Considered a working museum, The Duquesne Incline boasts artifacts from Pittsburgh’s history, a gift shop, and an observation deck.
 “We have one of the most extensive selections of Pittsburgh post cards in the area and many one-of-a-kind items that have been made exclusively for the incline,” said Margaret Sommerer, who has worked in the gift shop for 12 years and doubles as an ambassador for the city.
 “People come from all over the world to visit the incline.
 Many of the tourists take my picture.
 Pictures of me are in places like China, Japan, and Australia.”